orange4glace/react-router-transition/readme.md

 ```JSX
 <TransitionRoute path='/product/:product_id' classNames='fade' timeout={300} always={...}/>
 ```
-And you want `TransitionRoute` to be animated when `:product_id` is changed. (eg: /product/13 -> /prodcut/15) But you can see Route is not animating although parameter has been changed.
+Now you want `TransitionRoute` to be animated when `:product_id` is changed. (eg: /product/13 -> /prodcut/15)
+But you can see Route is not animating although parameter has been changed.
 Although parameter is changed, two urls are renders by same `TransitionRoute` component so there is no component changing.
 To prevent this, `TransitionRouteFactory` is introduced.
 `TransitionRouteFactory` uses [`TransitionGroup`](https://reactcommunity.org/react-transition-group/transition-group) so it dynamically maintains its single matched child and other animating(which is exit animation) children.
 ### Usage
 ```JSX